 Conducting research using animal subjects requires adherence to federal regulations and the University’s policies governing the humane care and use of laboratory animals.
 Initial and ongoing training through the Animal Use Training Program is required before personnel work on the project.

 Use MyResearch Training Transcript to view training transcripts of personnel on the project.

 Significant Changes, Avoid Delay

-Make sure initial scope of work and protocol cited on the eGC1 are consistent.
-Vertebrate animal work described in the initial scope of work that is not consistent with the protocol cited in the eGC1, will delay setup of your award.
+Make sure the initial scope of work and protocol cited on the eGC1 are consistent.
+Vertebrate animal work described in the initial scope of work that is not consistent with the protocol cited in the eGC1 will delay the setup of your award.

 Animal Use Screening